-Code of Conduct Offense Level 1 Level 2 Level 3 Level 4 Persistent Bullying/Hazing (2 or more documented Offenses) The severity of the offense, prior history, and meeting the standard of the harassment law violation may be used to determine level 3 or 4.
-Possible level 4 example: Documented pattern of sexual bullying • • Drug/Alcohol Possession 1st Offense: 10 day suspension but waived to 5 days if family decides to accept referral for a substance abuse assessment from an accepted provider and accepts the recommendation of the assessment.
+Code of Conduct Offense Level 1 Level 2 Level 3 Level 4 Drug/Alcohol Possession 1st Offense: 10 day suspension but waived to 5 days if family decides to accept referral for a substance abuse assessment from an accepted provider and accepts the recommendation of the assessment.
 The assessment must be from a provider approved by the school district.
-2nd Offense: Immediate 10 day suspension and recommendation for administrative hearing which may result in expulsion. • •
+2nd Offense: Immediate 10 day suspension and recommendation for administrative hearing which may result in expulsion. •